aronwoost/gemini-test-repo/.gemini/styleguide.md

 ### If all commits align:
 ```
-# Commit review

-## PR aligns with commit rules, feel free to merge with merge commit
+### ✅ PR aligns with commit rules, feel free to merge with merge commit.
 ```

 ### If any commit does not align:
 ```
-# Commit review

-## PR does not align with commit rules, you must squash
+### 🔴 PR does not align with commit rules, you must squash.
 ```

 **IMPORTANT: The heading must always be "Commit review" (not "Code review").**